MicrosoftDocs/windows-dev-docs/windows-apps-src/whats-new/windows-10-build-16299-api-diff.md

 ---
 author: QuinnRadich
-title: Windows 10 Falls Creators Update API changes
+title: Windows 10 Fall Creators Update API changes
-description: Developers can use the following list to identify new or changed namespaces in Windows 10 version 1709
+description: Developers can use the following list to identify new or changed namespaces in Windows 10 build 16299
-keywords: what's new, whats new, updates, Windows 10, 1709, fall, creators, apis ms.author: quradic ms.date: 10/10/2017
+keywords: what's new, whats new, updates, Windows 10, 1709, fall, creators, apis, 16299 ms.author: quradic ms.date: 11/02/2017
 ms.topic: article
 ms.prod: windows
 ms.technology: uwp
 localizationpriority: medium
 ---

-# New APIs in Windows 10 version 1709
+# New APIs in Windows 10 build 16299

-New and updated API namespaces have been made available to developers in Windows 10 version 1709, also known as the Fall Creators Update.
+New and updated API namespaces have been made available to developers in Windows 10 build 16299, also known as the Fall Creators Update or version 1709.
 Below is a full list of documentation published for namespaces added or modified in this release.

-For information on APIs added in the previous public release, see [New APIs in the Windows 10 Creators Update](windows-10-version-1703-api-diff.md).
+For information on APIs added in the previous public release, see [New APIs in the Windows 10 Creators Update](windows-10-build-15063-api-diff.md).

 ## windows.applicationmodel